naussika/pokemonautomation.github.io/docs/SetupGuide/Controllers/Controller-ESP32-WROOM.md

 - Is it already paired with a different Switch?
 - There are reports of CFW ldm-mitm interfering with the ESP32.
 (This is a bug which we have yet to investigate.)

+### ESP32 immediately gets "Disconnected by Console"

+This happens normally when the Switch goes to sleep.
+But if it is happening immediately upon connecting or clicking "Reset Ctrl.", it means it has been banned by the Switch as a result of [Issue 800](https://github.com/PokemonAutomation/Arduino-Source/issues/800).

+The only way to clear this ban is to re-pair the ESP32.
+So return to the grip menu (by other means of course), then SHIFT-click the "Reset Ctrl." button.
+This will clear the pairing and force the ESP32 to re-pair with the Switch.

 ### Wireless Interference with Multiple ESP32s.

 If you have multiple ESP32s, spread them out to reduce wireless interference.